Reasons Why Exterior Wood Cracks

 Pressure Treated Lumber Moisture Content

 Atmospheric humidity percentages highly influence exterior wood moisture content.
-So, timber can only dry equally to the moisture within its environment.
+So, timber can only dry to the moisture level within its environment.

 A timber reaches Equilibrium Moisture Content (EMC) when it neither loses nor absorbs moisture and is heavily influenced by whether its environment is indoors or outside.